Meriemamahry/alx-system_engineering-devops/0x00-shell_basics/README.md

-7-movethatfile contains a script that moves the file betty from /tmp to /tmp/my_first_directory 8-first delete file contains a script that can delete betty file 9-firstdirdeletion deletes my_first_directory directory
+7-movethatfile contains a script that moves the file betty from /tmp to /tmp/my_first_directory 8-first delete file contains a script that can delete betty file 9-firstdirdeletion deletes my_first_directory directory 10-back file contains a script that changes the working directory to the previous one